Germany bruised as U.S. clash looms

 Boateng missed training on Sunday and Sami Khedira is undergoing treatment for a knee injury.
 Mueller, however, returned to practice.

-Germany, who often struggle in the second match of big tournaments, squandered a 1-0 lead to trail 2-1 before veteran striker Miroslav Klose came off the bench to score the equalizer.
+Germany, who often struggle in the second match of big tournaments, squandered a 1-0 lead to trail 2-1 before veteran striker Miroslav Klose came off the bench to score the equaliser.

 The Germans had 59 percent of the possession on a hot, humid afternoon in north-eastern Brazil but the Ghanaians often looked sharper in and around the box.